alphagov/gsp/docs/architecture/gsp-architecture-infrastructure.md

 7. The cluster uses [kiam](https://github.com/uswitch/kiam) to allow cluster users to associate [AWS IAM](https://aws.amazon.com/iam) roles to kubernetes pods

-8. The cluster may contain an optional autoscaling group containing a continuous integration service.
+8. The cluster may contain an optional autoscaling group containing a continuous integration service based on [ConcourseCI](http://concourse.ci/)

-9. By default there are three worker nodes for the cluster split across the three availability zones
+9. By default there are three [kubernetes worker nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) for the cluster split across the three availability zones

 10. All accounts benefit from [AWS Shield](https://aws.amazon.com/shield/) protection against distributed denial of service attacks